Telestai-Project/telestai-message/README.md

-# ravencoin-message
+# telestai-message

-Sign and Verify messages in Ravencoin in JavaScript, primarly for Node.js
+Sign and Verify messages in Telestai in JavaScript, primarly for Node.js

 ## If you want to use it in the browser, use Browserify

-@ravenrebels/ravencoin-message is based on 'bitcoinjs-lib' which uses tons of Node stuff.
+@Telestai-Project/telestai-message is based on 'bitcoinjs-lib'.

-To make that work in the browser you need to use Browserify

 ## install

 ```
-npm install @ravenrebels/ravencoin-message
+npm install @Telestai-Project/telestai-message

 //If you need to sign messages,  install CoinKey
 npm install coinkey